nilavanr1234/challenge_backend/README.md

 # Backend Development Hackathon Challenges

 Welcome to our intense 4-hour backend development hackathon!
 This hackathon consists of a series of challenges designed to test your abilities in backend development across various scenarios.
 Below, you will find a brief overview of each challenge and the criteria that will be used to evaluate your solutions.
+You may use chatgpt or equivalents to speed up your development.

 ## Hackathon Overview